ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

     def downloadMode(self):
         '''
-        Enter download mode where all URLs specified on source.txt. will be downloaded in datasets folder.
+        Enter download mode, where all URLs are specified on source.txt.
+        Will be downloaded in the datasets folder.
         '''
         pass

         def downloadData():
             '''
-            Download dataset if it does not yet exist.
+            Download the dataset if it does not yet exist.
             '''
             pass

     def readMode(self, dataset):
         '''
-        Enter read mode where a dataset will be read if it exists on datasets directory.
+        Enter read mode, where a dataset will be read if it exists in the datasets directory.
         '''
         pass

         def selectCols():
             '''
-            Get columns required by user.
+            Get columns required by the user.
             '''
             pass